hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 A﻿ssign "SCIM Proxy Token Contributor" role to the user or user group that will create the long-term token

-* L﻿og in to the GreenLake tenant
+* L﻿og in to the HPE GreenLake Cental.
-* C﻿lick the "User Management" icon on the top right corner
+* C﻿lick the "User Management" icon on the top right corner.
-* S﻿elect user/user group that will generate the SCIM proxy token
+* S﻿elect user/user group that will generate the SCIM proxy token.
-* S﻿elect "Actions" and then "Create Assignment"
+* S﻿elect "Actions" and then "Create Assignment".
-* S﻿elect "SCIM Proxy Token Contributor" role
+* S﻿elect "SCIM Proxy Token Contributor" role.
-* S﻿elect "All Resources"  space and "greenlake.service.system" scope
+* S﻿elect "All Resources"  space and "greenlake.service.system" scope.
-* E﻿nable "I confirm that I want to create the assignments listed above"
+* E﻿nable "I confirm that I want to create the assignments listed above".
-* C﻿lick "Create Assignment" button
+* C﻿lick "Create Assignment" button.

+## S﻿tep 2: G﻿et a personal access token

+An API token issued by the GreenLake Central platform must be used as the Bearer token in the Authorization header of GreenLake Central REST API requests.
+Perform the following steps to get API access token from GreenLake Central portal:

+* Log in to HPE GreenLake Central.
+* Click the profile icon in the top-right corner.
+* Select API Access.
+* Copy the API access token.
+* Save it for use with curl or other REST API client.

+  For example: export BEARER_TOKEN=<paste token value>

+## S﻿tep 3: Create a SCIM proxy token